Promoting Sensitivity in Centre-based Childcare (the SECURE Project)

 Babies Barn og pædagog Children Children

-The SECURE project is a collaboration between the municipality of Høje-Taastrup, The Danish Evaluation Institute, Center for Early Intervention and Family Studies and Katrien Helmerhorst, Erasmus University Rotterdam, and is funded by The Independent Research Fund Denmark.
+The SECURE project is a collaboration between the municipality of Høje-Taastrup, The Danish Evaluation Institute, Centre of Excellence in Early Intervention and Family Studies (CIF) and Katrien Helmerhorst, Erasmus University Rotterdam, and is funded by The Independent Research Fund Denmark.

 SECURE: SEnsitive Care: Understanding and REsponding.